DLR-SC/tigl/doc/installation.md

 @section building Building from source

-TiGL is a CMake project, so in simple terms, TiGL can be connfigured and built via
+TiGL is a CMake project, so in simple terms, TiGL can be configured and built via

     mkdir build && cd build
     cmake ..